 Enterprise-Wide Integration Supports Quality Initiatives

 Hospitals, healthcare facilities and clinics can avail themselves of software platforms aimed at improving the patient experience.
 Some of this focus is on the survey methodology itself.
 Toolkits and processes can help facilities measure, evaluate and improve patient satisfaction through reporting to aggregate results.
 There are solutions available to put facilities in a better position not only to improve the experience of patients, but to manage to metrics and KPIs.
 These technology solutions range from interactive whiteboards and app-based televisions to educational software that can be implemented on an enterprise scale from a single location.
-In other words, the power of delivering information to patients and making their experience an overall pleasant one can be leveraged throughout the organization while being driven from a Nurses’ station or a central desk, for example.
-The organization achieves consistency throughout the enterprise.
+In other words, the power of delivering information to patients and making their experience an overall pleasant one can be leveraged throughout the organization while being driven from a Nurses’ station or a central desk.
+The organization achieves consistency throughout the enterprise and improved health literacy.
 An integrated patient engagement and monitoring system frees caregivers to focus more on that all-important patient care relationship and less on nonclinical work and paperwork.
 It’s a win-win.

 Improving Efficiency and Workflows